Saket-06/Mobile-Usage-of-Users/README.md

 X' = (X - Xmin)/(Xmax - Xmin)

 It is used to prevent some of the features in dataset to get dominated by other features and the model do not even consider those features.

+# Principal Component Analysis
+It finds the co-relaton between the variables and if there is a strong relation it will reduce the variables In this way it will reduce the dimensions and make the model easy to learn.

+# Building the model
+I trained my model on Xgboost.
+To use this we have to import XGBClassifier from Xgboost module and create an instance of this class as "Classifier".
+Fit the X_train, y_train values so that model gets trained on Xgboost using training values.

+Create a confusion matrix and accuracy score for our testing data which will describe how our model is responding to new values.
+Confusion matrix shows the exact predictions of our model by showing the ones which were predicted incorrect and which were predicted correct.
+"confusion_matrix" and "accuracy_score" are imported from the sklearn library.
+Introduce a new variable "y_pred" which will take the prediction of dependent variable (To which group the user belong).
+Display the confusion matrix and accuracy for our testing data.
+Here we see that 3 predictions of group 2 were predicted incorrectly and we got a good accuracy of 97.8 %.

+But sometimes we may get lucky for getting this better accuracy.
+So we train the data by splitting the training data into multiple parts and store the accuracies of every part in a list.
+This is called as
+"k - fold cross validation" where k represents the number of parts the training data is divided.
+We then caluculate the mean of the accuracies and also mean deviation which will improve our model and make it even more robust.

+k-fold cross validation method can be implemented by importing the "cross_val_score" method from the sklean library.
+We then append all the resulting accuracies of every portion in a list called "accurcies".
+The cross_val_score requires few parameters that need to be passed.
+They are:
+1. estimator:-
+     It represents the